 When bridging, participants use a blockchain like Ethereum to wrap funds and require the help of a third party to execute the contract.
-The third-party sources data from external sources, hence acting as an oracle.
-However, this introduces the "oracle problem" since that oracle can be corrupted or can collude with one of the participants.
+The third-party sources data from external sources, hence acting as an attester.
+However, this introduces the "attester problem" since that an attester can be corrupted or can collude with one of the participants.

-In the case of DLCs, the oracle is automated and the oracle, by design, does not know who the participants are.
-The participants encode the bet into one transaction that invokes the oracle.
-When the automated oracle receives the CETs, the DLC completes the payout.
+In the case of DLCs, the attester is automated and the attester, by design, does not know who the participants are.
+The participants encode the bet into one transaction that invokes the attester.
+When the automated attester receives the CETs, the DLC completes the payout.
 The CETs are the set of mathematically possible outcomes from the DLC.
 They can only be between the original participants of DLC, so the BTC output can't be directly stolen by a third party.
 Because the CETs are predefined, it gives great assurance to the participants that the outcome will only follow pre-determined paths.